nebtex/menshend/README.md

 * [Docker](#docker)

-menshend is a identity-aware proxy tcp/http that uses [Vault](https://github.com/hashicorp/vault) as policy manager, it can  programmatically give access to organization's members, scripts, external users or third party applications, you can use it as replacement of vpns, firewall rules, etc.
+menshend is an identity-aware proxy **(tcp/http)** that uses [Vault](https://github.com/hashicorp/vault) as policy manager, you can use it as replacement of vpns, firewall rules and give access  programmatically to organisation's members, scripts, external users or third party applications.

-the main objective of menshend is make easy the creation of `secure laboratories`, facilitating the life of **devops/cloud admin** people to whom this product is oriented. :warning: also in order to use effectively menshend you need to already know vault.
+menshend  was build with the objective of make easy the creation of `secure laboratories`, facilitating the life of **devops/cloud admin** people to whom this product is oriented. :warning: also in order to use effectively menshend you need to already know vault.

 a brief list of thing that you can protected